-Pupils at our school have the opportunity to participate in a variety of activities both in school hours and at after school clubs run voluntarily by staff and Active Schools staff.
+Pupils at our school have the opportunity to participate in a variety of activities both in school hours and at after school clubs run voluntarily by staff.
 These vary from term to term and year to year.
-Activities that have been offered are Athletics, Gardening, School Choir, Instrumental Tuition, Netball, Football, Rugby, Hockey, Dancing, and Cycling Proficiency.
-All pupils participate in our Learning for Sustainability committees and groups.
-Primary 7 pupils have the opportunity to go on a residential trip to gain experience of a wide range of outdoor pursuits and team building activities.
+Primary 7 pupils have a variety of leadership roles and have the opportunity to go on a residential trip to gain experience of a wide range of outdoor pursuits and team building activities.